 - Check your connection!
 If the headset cable is out of the port even a little, it can create these sounds.
 All Xbox One controllers have 3.5mm jack options, which is what most headsets use – although some have a larger adapter.

 - Clean your headset, carefully.
 Dust off the cable ends and connectors.
 If there are any signs of spills, use a soft cloth to wipe them away.
 Even a little grit or grime on your connectors and ports can create problems.

 - Carefully check the length of the wire.
 Bend it back and forth while you are playing.
 If this changes or improves the sound quality, then you have a wiring problem.
 Unfortunately, these problems aren’t easy to fix.
 Check your warranty to see what it covers.
 Otherwise, start saving up for a new headset.
 You can check out our Turtle Beach XO One review roundup to see if it will be a good headset for you if you do need a new headset.

 My Headphones Keep Buzzing

 - If everything seems right, double-check your headphones.
-Were they designed originally for any Apple devices (not necessarily made by Apple, just designed with Apple devices in mind).
+Were they designed originally for any Apple devices (not necessarily made by Apple, just designed with Apple devices in mind)?
 There’s a weird quirk with the way that some Apple-oriented headsets interpret ground signals that can cause buzzing.
-If you have one of these headsets, trying switching to an alternative to see if this fixes the problem.
+If you have one of these headsets, try switching to an alternative to see if this fixes the problem.

 - Even if you don’t have an Apple headset, you may want to head to the settings window and look for options to turn mic monitoring all the way down.
 What is a microphone monitor?
 Well, it allows you to monitor your own voice over your headset without annoying feedback.
 Monitoring can cause this sort of buzzing or make it much worse in some cases, so try turning off the feature.